EPAM-JS-Competency-center/cloud-development-course-initial/2_serving_spa/task.md

 1. Store the links to CloudFront URL and S3-website in README.md file.
 2. Commit all your work to separate branch (e.g. `task-2` from the latest `master`) in your own repository.
 3. Create a pull request to the `master` branch.
-4. Submit link to the pull request to Crosscheck page in [RS App](https://app.rs.school).
+4. Submit the link to the pull request for crosscheck

 ## Evaluation criteria (each mark includes previous mark criteria)